For twenty years, Ida Lou Coley (1927 – 2005) worked indefatigably to preserve and champion the City’s habitat, traditions, and history.

-Ida Lou graduated from San Dieguito Union High School in 1945 as senior class president and salutatorian, then studied at San Jose State University.
+She graduated from San Dieguito Union High School in 1945 as senior class president and salutatorian, then studied at San Jose State University.
 She taught in Encinitas for several years before becoming an occupational therapist at Stanford University Medical Center.

 Donations

-The Encinitas Historical Society relies on donations to carry out its mission.
+The EHS relies on grants, bequests, and donations to fulfill its mission.

 Donate at your convenience: